-- Read the prompt closely - Address all elements of the prompt in your response - Organize your ideas in a cohesive and coherent manner - Maintain a formal style of writing - Cite strong and thorough textual evidence to support your analysis - Follow the conventions of standard written English
+- Read the prompt closely. - Address all elements of the prompt in your response. - Paraphrase, quote, and reference relevant evidence to support your claim. - Organize your ideas in a cohesive and coherent manner. - Maintain a formal style of writing. - Follow the conventions of standard written English.